DavidMax2006/The-Materials-Of-C/README.md

 ## Quick View

 > Do you know?
 Microsoft's *Visual Studio* is build by C!
+Clang is really important!

 <kbd>C-lang</kbd> is very fuctional for software programming, lots of softwares even Linux are build by C.